tgfrerer/island/README.md

   using the `le_jobs` module, which implements a job system using coroutine-like fibers.
 Both backend and render modules are designed to minimise resource contention.

+* **GPU ray tracing** Island supports RTX via the *Khronos Vulkan raytracing extensions*.
+Creating acceleration structures and shader binding tables is automated and simplified as much as possible.
+Ray tracing shaders can be hot-reloaded.

+* **GPU mesh shaders** gives you - optional - access to Nvidia-specific extensions for mesh and task shaders.
+These can be used in regular graphics pipelines.

 [hain]: https://doi.org/10.1016/j.cag.2005.08.002
 [hobby]: http://weitz.de/hobby/